ImageMagick/Usage-Markdown/quantize/index.md

 As you can see, when we ask IM to reduce the number of colors needed by this image, it created a lot more opaque colors and used fewer highly transparent colors for the more translucent parts.
 The result is a very good spread of colors selected, especially when the number of colors is very small.

-However just as I pointed out above, not only do [primary colors not get picked](#quantize_not_exact), but the fully-transparent color will also not get picked for exactly the same reasons.
+However, just as I pointed out above, not only do [primary colors not get picked](#quantize_not_exact), but the fully transparent color will also not get picked for exactly the same reasons.
-In actual fact even fully-opaque colors will not get picked!
+In actual fact, even fully opaque colors will not get picked!
-In other words every color in the color quantized images in the previous example is semi-transparent.
+In other words, every color in the color quantized images in the previous example is semi-transparent.

 Let me just make that clear.

 **When transparency is involved, IM Color Quantization
- may not select any fully-opaque or even a fully-transparent color!**
+ may not select any fully-opaque or even a fully transparent color!**

-Of course as of IM v6.3, and the 'common color' bug fix (see [Quantization does NOT Preserve Colors](#quantize_not_exact) above), that is less likely to happen if the image contains a lot of opaque and fully-transparent colors, which is commonly the case.
+Of course, as of IM v6.3, and the 'common color' bug fix (see [Quantization does NOT Preserve Colors](#quantize_not_exact) above), that is less likely to happen if the image contains a lot of opaque and fully transparent colors, which is commonly the case.

 As some images can contain a lot of semi-transparent colors, such as images involving smoke or shadows effects, you may like to do a trial run, to make sure a fully-transparent color is selected for inclusion in the resulting image.
-You can then map the most-transparent color to fully-transparent, and do the [Remap Colors](#remap) yourself.
+You can then map the most transparent color to fully transparent, and do the [Remap Colors](#remap) yourself.

-If you really want to be sure you get both fully-opaque and fully-transparent colors in the resulting image you can [Normalize OR Contrast-Stretch](../color_mods/#normalize) the alpha channel.
+If you really want to be sure you get both fully opaque and fully transparent colors in the resulting image you can [Normalize OR Contrast-Stretch](../color_mods/#normalize) the alpha channel.

 For example here I ensure the main color selects are made opaque by using "`-contrast-stretch`".
 Though this is probably a little heavy handed for a more normal situation.